San7o/ssap/README.md

     list              List all registered passwords

 INPUT:
-    The name of the password to create or get.
-The password itself will be prompted for.
+    The name of the password to create or get to query the real encrypted password.

 FLAGS:
     -h, --help         Prints help information